U.S. trade groups urge Biden to cap natural gas prices after Texas freeze last week

 One public-owned power plant spent $78 million for four days of gas supply, the groups said, noting the fuel for that plant cost only $18 million for all of 2020.

-“If no relief is provided, these staggering costs will ultimately have to be borne by utility customers,” the groups said.
+On Thursday, Dave Schryver, APGA CEO and president will be testifying before the Illinois Commerce Commission on the gas price fluctuations and their impact on public gas utilities and their customers.

+Officials at APPA and the U.S. Department of Energy were not immediately available for comment.

-Reporting by Scott DiSavino in New York and Timothy Gardner in Washington; Editing by Jonathan Oatis and Lisa Shumaker
+Reporting by Scott DiSavino in New York, Timothy Gardner in Washington, Eileen Soreng in Bengaluru Editing by Lisa Shumaker and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.